-Property Taxes and Values
+Property Values

-Table 5 details the 2017 average property tax, assessed value, and sale price per acre of farmland in Jefferson County, urban counties, and Wisconsin.
-The assessed values and property taxes are based on the use value of "agricultural land."
+Table 5 details the 2017 average assessed value and sale price per acre of farmland in Jefferson County, urban counties, and Wisconsin.
+The assessed values are based on the use value of "agricultural land."
 Agricultural land is defined by statute as, "...land, exclusive of buildings and improvements, and the land necessary for their location and convenience, that is devoted primarily to agricultural use."
 (Wis.
-Stat. §70.32(2)(c)1g) This data can indicated the level of demand for land in each of the geographic areas.
+Stat. §70.32(2)(c)1g) This data indicates the level of demand for land.
 Where land is used as collateral for farm operation loans, higher land values can make larger loans possible.
 However, higher land values make buying land for farm expansion more costly.